rithiksachdev/Flyhigh/README.md

 5.pyhton<br />
 6.json<br />

-To run this project use command
+To run this project on localhost:3000 use command
 ### node app.js